Alfresco/alfresco-anaxes-hello-world/README.md

    export DESIREDNAMESPACE=example
    ```

-2. As part of the infrastucture pull the ingress chart to the namespace based on the instruction provided [here](https://github.com/Alfresco/alfresco-infrastructure-deployment/tree/DEPLOY-632#nginx-ingress-custom-configuration).
+2. Pull the infrastructure chart to the namespace based on the instruction provided [here](https://github.com/Alfresco/alfresco-infrastructure-deployment/#nginx-ingress-custom-configuration).

-3. Get the nginx-ingress-controller release name from the previous command and set it as a variable:
+3. Get the infrastructure release name from the previous command and set it as a variable:
     ```bash
-    export INGRESSRELEASE=knobby-wolf
+    export INFRARELEASE=knobby-wolf
     ```

 4. Add the helm repository so that chart dependencies can be pulled: